 What are the regulations for course selection?

-The application also includes space to list the courses you propose to include in your minor.
+The application also asks you to list the courses you propose to include in your minor.
 Your course selections must adhere to the following regulations:

 - A minimum of 15 credit hours